MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-AvailabilityAddressSpace.md

 ```

 ### -TargetTenantId
-This parameter is available only in Exchange Online.
+This parameter is available only in the cloud-based service.

-The TargetTenantID parameter specifies the tenant ID of the target target whose free/busy data must be retrieved
+The TargetTenantID parameter specifies the tenant ID of the target tenant whose free/busy informaton you're trying to read.

 ```yaml
 Type: String